ToTibis/gulp4-boilerplate/README.md

             this.lazyInstance = null
         }
       }
-      // called if we call, for example - currentPage.components.lazyLoad.destroy()
+      // called if we call, for example, currentPage.components.lazyLoad.destroy() })
-    })
   }
   ```